Legislation and regulation

 National Code of Practice for Providers of Education and Training to Overseas Students 2018

-The National Code is a set of national standards that ensure the protection of overseas students enrolled at providers registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+The National Code 2018 is a set of national standards that support the delivery of high quality international education and ensure the protection of overseas students enrolled at providers registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

-The Code is a legislative instrument, legally enforceable under the ESOS Act.
+The National Code 2018 is a legislative instrument, legally enforceable under the ESOS Act.

-The National Code is divided into four parts:
+The National Code 2018 has 11 standards and is divided into two parts:

-- Part D provides 15 standards that providers must meet in their interactions with international students.
+- Part B provides details of the 11 standards that providers must meet in their engagements with international students.

 National Strategy for International Education 2025